-Hibernation can seem like a confusing and tricky thing but when you have the right tortoise table housing setup it is easy and your Russian tortoise instinctively knows exactly what to do.
+Hibernation can seem like a confusing and tricky thing but when you have the right Russian tortoise enclosure housing setup it is easy and your Russian tortoise instinctively knows exactly what to do.

 Below are the 3 best tortoise tables.
 I have personally used all 3 and my favorite is the top listed one.

 One of the most important things to understand about a Russian Tortoise is that they need hibernation to retain body energy when their environment is not in sync with their needs.

 Out of all the tortoises out there, Russian Tortoises are one of the most popular choices among pet owners who are looking for one great companion.
 However, understanding their hibernation characteristics is incredibly important as an owner.